Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

 where $\Sigma$ is the volatility, $F$ is the forward stock price, $K$ is the strike price, $T$ is the time to maturity, $\Phi(\cdot)$ is the standard normal probability function, and $\theta=\pm 1$ indicates the call and put options, respectively.
 The range of the option value $C$ is

 thus, we standardize $C$ by using

-where $\sigma$ is the standard deviation, and $k$ is the standardized log strike:
+where $\sigma$ is the standard deviation, and $k$ is the log standardized strike:

-Therefore, it is sufficient to consider an out-of-the-money ($K = e^\kk\ge 1$) call option ($\theta=1$) with $F = 1$ and $T = 1$ only, without loss of generality.
+Therefore, without loss of generality, it is sufficient to consider an out-of-the-money ($K \ge F$ or $\kk \ge 0$) call option ($\theta=1$) with $F = 1$ and $T = 1$.
 The standardized option price $\price(\cdot)$ is a bijection between $\sigma\in(0,\infty)$ and $c\in(0, 1)$.
 The bijection is a monotonically increasing S-shaped function with a unique inflection point at $\sigma=\sqrt{2k}$ (see Figure~\ref{fig:price} (upper left)).
 Therefore, the IV, $\sigma>0$, always exists for a given price, $0<c<1$.
-In the remainder of the note, we let $c$ and $\sigma$ denote the standardized option price and corresponding IV, respectively, satisfying $\price(\sigma) = c$.
+In the remainder of this paper, we let $c$ and $\sigma$ denote the standardized option price and corresponding IV, respectively, satisfying $\price(\sigma) = c$.
 Note that $d_1(\cdot)$ is a monotonically increasing function; thus, the inverse is well-defined by

 The delta and vega of the standardized price,